Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Destructors

 One of the most important features of Ü is usage of destructors.
-`destructor` is a special method which is automatically called for a variable at its lifetime end.
+A `destructor` is a special method which is automatically called for a variable at its lifetime end.

 Usage of destructors allows to implement robust and safe memory and resource management without relying on slow and complex garbage collection schemes.

 ### Functions overloading

-Ü supports defining functions with same name in same space, as soon as signatures are different.
+Ü supports defining functions with same name in same space, as soon as their signatures are different.
 This allows to avoid boilerplate by defining different names/name suffixes for functions that do almost the same except a couple of details.